Bone thinning occurs as part of aging. After age 30, men and women begin

 vitamin D is especially critical for women in the first few years after

-- If you do not get enough calcium and vitamin D from the foods you eat, talk to your doctor about how you can get the right amount through supplements and/or what you eat.
-Your body needs vitamin D
+- If you do not get enough calcium and vitamin D from the foods you eat, talk to your doctor about how you can get the right amount.
+You may need to take supplements.

-- If you are diagnosed with osteoporosis, it's important to get enough calcium and vitamin D and take prescribed medicine for the disease.
+- If you have osteoporosis, it's important to get enough calcium and vitamin D and take prescribed medicine for the disease.

 How can you get enough calcium and vitamin D in your daily diet?